 - Athletic fees approved by the Board of Education will be charged for athletes in grades 6-12.
-Athletic fees will be collected at the beginning of each sport season prior to participation in the first official practice day unless the student qualifies for a fee waiver. - Fees must be deposited within one week of collection and cannot be held until the student makes a team. - Students who qualify under the Federal Free or Reduced-Price Meal Program are exempt from athletic fees. - Athletic fees for athletes who are not enrolled in a Poudre School District school shall be 150% of the amounts otherwise specified. - I. PSD School Based (non charter) & Online Academy Students (Per Sport Per Year): - High School: \$120.00 - Boys' and Girls' Lacrosse: \$175.00 in addition to \$120.00 athletic fee - 6th, 7th & 8th Grade: \$90.00 - Ice Hockey \$1,000 plus \$120 athletic fee - Unified Sports (HS): \$65.00
+Athletic fees will be collected at the beginning of each sport season prior to participation in the first official practice day unless the student qualifies for a fee waiver. - Fees must be deposited within one week of collection and cannot be held until the student makes a team.
+If a student is cut from the team, 100% of the fee paid is refunded.
+If a student is dropped for disciplinary reasons at any time 0% of the fee paid is refunded.
+If a student quits the team, is injured and eliminated for the entire season or transfers out refunds are as follows:

-II.
+- o Refunds--first day of practice through fifth day of practice 100% of the fee paid is refunded.
+Sixth day of practice to the first day of sanctioned competitive contest 50% of the fee paid is refunded.
+After the first sanctioned competitive contest 0% of the paid fee is refunded. - Students who qualify under the Federal Free or Reduced-Price Meal Program are exempt from athletic fees. - Athletic fees for athletes who are not enrolled in a Poudre School District school shall be 150% of the amounts otherwise specified.

+PSD School - Based (non - charter) & Online Academy Students (Per Sport Per Year):

+High School: \$157.00

+Boys' and Girls' Lacrosse: \$180.00 in addition to \$157.00 athletic fee

+• Ice Hockey \$1,000 plus \$157 athletic fee

+Nordic Skiing \$400 plus \$157 athletic fee

+• High School Unified Sports: \$89.00

+• 6th, 7th & 8th Grade: \$110.00

+Middle School Unified Basketball \$66

 Home - Based, Charter & Private School Students:

+High School: \$235.00

-- High School: \$180.00 - Boys' and Girls' Lacrosse: \$266.00 in addition to \$180.00 athletic fee
+• Boys' and Girls' Lacrosse: \$180.00 in addition to \$235.00 athletic fee

-- 6th 8th Grade: \$132.00

-- Ice Hockey \$1,000 plus \$180 athletic fee
+Ice Hockey \$1,000 plus \$235 athletic fee

-- Unified Sports: \$98.00